danielbrogren/433MHz-decoder/README.md

-#GIT lazy
+//GIT lazy
 git clone https://github.com/danielbrogren/433MHz-Decoder
-#Create new branch
+//Create new branch
 git branch <new branch>

-#Changes to the new branch
+//Changes to the new branch
 git checkout <new branch>

-#do changes
+//do changes

-#Saves the changes on the branch
-git commit -a -m "feature name"
+//Saves the changes on the branch git commit -a -m "feature name"

-#get the latest changes from repository
+//get the latest changes from repository git pull
-git pull

-#Push local info to repository
-git push --mirror https://github.com/ghuser/repo.git
+//Push local info to repository git push --mirror https://github.com/ghuser/repo.git

+//Do pullrequest in web-interface